1. Integrate with Data Lakehouse

 Create StreamNative BYOC Ursa Cluster

 To proceed, you will need to first complete the steps for granting vendor access, creating a Cloud Connection, and setting up the Cloud Environment.Then you can begin the process of deploying the StreamNative BYOC Ursa Cluster.
-You can also watch this video to learn more about deploying the StreamNative BYOC Ursa Cluster.
+You can also watch this video to learn more about deploying the StreamNative BYOC Ursa Cluster (AWS Example).

 Step 1: Create a StreamNative BYOC Ursa Cluster in StreamNative Cloud Console